Amritmay/QR-code-Scanner-/README.md

 # QR-code-Scanner-
-Real time and image qr code scanner using opencv and python.
+Real time video and image qr code scanner using opencv and python.